ericjrespinosa/JsTrack/1_basicJs/basics.md

 ## What is programming:
 > Programming:
 >
 > Speaking a digital language.
 Allowing for the communication with digital devicess.
-Program a robot on Mars, Software to communicate with mission control, animations and applications on the web, VR, and so much more.
+Program a robot on Mars, Software to communicate with mission control, animations and applications on t;akld'fl;ka';lkdvc.,madhe web, VR, and so much more.
 The communication comes in the form of a list of instructions which we call our program.

 ## What is a statement:
 > Statement:
-> Make up the list of instructions to communicate with digital machines is called a statement.
+> Make up the list of ina;ldkf;lka;lkdcla;kdftructions to communicate with digital machines is called a statement.
 > ```javascript
 > // basic statement
 > console.log("this is an example of a statemet");